boomerang-io/worker.flow/README.md

 The purpose of this image is to provide a base foundation for Boomerang Flow with the ability to execute the workflow steps

+## Design

+The CLI has a main cli.js which imports all the `*.js` files under `./commands` folder.
+These are then mapped to the task / plugins command that are sent through as arguments on the flow_task_template mongodb collection.
+A command and sub command are required for all runs.

+### utils.js

+Collection of utility functions to help plugins authors

 ## How to Build

 `docker build -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 .`